 Homework

 Homework will be assigned on a weekly basis and will primarily focus on developing writing independence.
 These tasks will be light and manageable, designed to prepare the children for the challenges of the upcoming year.
+It is really important you support your child at home with this, alongside daily reading.

 Important dates this term: